 Cranberry is an odd name for a lovely, versatile bean.
 Thought to originally come from Colombia, the bean is now grown around the world and has been known by many names such as Madeira, Borlotti, Tongues of Fire and Wren’s Eggs.

 Cranberry beans are soft and dense with a velvety, rich texture.
-They are a thin-skinned bean which produces a rich bean broth and is the natural friend of Pasta e Fagioli which is a lovely bowl of pasta and beans with Italian sausage.
+They are a thin-skinned bean that produces a rich bean broth and is the natural friend of Pasta e Fagioli which is a lovely bowl of pasta and beans with Italian sausage.

 What’s your favourite way to eat/cook with cranberries?